neocarton/local-ai-agent-anythingllm-docker/README.md

 Introduce yourselves?
 Tell me what can you do?
-What do you know?
-Until when your data is up to date?
-Start with high level, then go deeper, how deep do you know a topic?
 How many languages can you work with?
 Do you have any censorship?
+Until when your data is up to date?
+What do you know?
+Start with high level, then go deeper.
+How deep do you know a topic?
+Give example to demonstrate your knowledge depth?